Ifylee/linkster/README.md

 React to friends' thoughts.
 Add and remove friends from a friend list.

-This API can be tested using tools like Postman or command-line utilities such as curl.
+This API can be tested using tools like insomnia, Postman or command-line utilities such as curl.

 ## Technologies Used
 - Node.js